fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Extend the entry listing in the patient's page to include the Entry's details with a new component that shows the rest of the information of the patient's entries distinguishing different types from each other.

-You could use eg. [Icon](https://react.semantic-ui.com/elements/icon/) or some other [SemanticUI](https://react.semantic-ui.com/) component to get appropriate visuals for your listing.
+You could use eg. [Icons](https://mui.com/components/material-icons/) or some other [Material UI](https://mui.com/) component to get appropriate visuals for your listing.

 You should use a _switch case_-based rendering and <i>exhaustive type checking</i> so that no cases can be forgotten.